202 Burnt Ridge Road, Red Deer, AB, T4S 0K6 | (403) 347-1711

 Many people have questions about various aspects of their pet's surgery, and we hope this information will help.
 It also explains the decisions you will need to make before your pet's upcoming surgery.

+Is the anesthetic safe?Today's modern anesthetic monitors have made surgery much safer than in the past.
+Here at Alberta Veterinary Center, we perform a thorough physical exam on your pet prior to administering sedation or anesthesia.
 Pre-anesthetic blood testing is important in reducing the risk of anesthesia.
 Every pet over the age of 7 years, is required to have blood testing before surgery to ensure that the liver and kidneys can handle the anesthetic.
 It is your decision if you would like to have your younger animal tested with pre-anesthetic blood work before their surgery.
 Even apparently healthy animals could have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
 Animals that have minor dysfunctions will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.
+It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
+You will need to withhold food for at least 8-12 hours before surgery.
+Water can be left for the pet until the morning of surgery.

 Will my pet have stitches?